Skip to main content

 • Method: Percentage

-payment_amount and user_id are system facts — pre-registered and ready to use.
-Need custom variables like customer_tier?
-See Fact Definitions.
+user_id, email, and user_tags are system facts — pre-registered and ready to use.
+Domain-specific facts like payment_amount or customer_tier are user-defined — see Fact Definitions.

 Step 3: Test with Dry Run